Hello! Welcome. Here’s a little bit about me…

 I would rather be anchored off a remote atoll than near a bustling port.

-The first ocean passage I made was from San Diego to Hiva Oa in the Marquises Archipelago.
+The first ocean passage I made was 3200 nautical miles from San Diego to Hiva Oa in the Marquises Archipelago.

 My Age of Enlightenment series is presented as tangible artifacts that are interactive.
-My At The Edge work is meant to be presented as large prints that make the viewer feel like they are surrounded by water.
+My At The Edge work is meant to be presented as large float mounts that makes the viewer feel like they are surrounded by water.
 Presentation is fundamental to the work.